 The Lion, The Witch and the Wardrobe features an ensemble cast with no stand-out main character.
 The story crosscuts between Lucy and Edmond, or whoever happens to be the most alone and vulnerable at the time.
 However, we definitely empathise with Lucy.
 For my purposes, I nominate Lucy as ‘the main character’.
 She is also a ‘viewpoint’ character, because when Lucy sees Narnia for the first time, so do we.
 However, Edmond undergoes the biggest character arc so we could just as easily pick him.
 (If not more so.)

-Lucy’s main weakness is that she is the youngest, and therefore expected to be immature and unreliable.
+Lucy’s main shortcoming is that she is the youngest, and therefore expected to be immature and unreliable.

 Nobody believes Lucy when she walks through the back of the wardrobe.
 Honestly, wouldn’t you believe Edmond?